nanoframework/nanoFramework.WebServer/README.md

 }
 ```

-In this case, you're passing 2 classes where you have public methods decorated which will be called everytime the route is found.
+In this case, you're passing 2 classes where you have public methods decorated which will be called every time the route is found.

 With the previous example, a very simple and straight forward Test controller will look like that: